Frequently Asked Questions

 Are students required to audition to get into the school?

-SPCPA expects students to possess a keen interest, experience, and/or potential in one or more of the arts focus at the Conservatory.
-Auditions are not required for admission, but a placement leveling session may be required for arts classes.
+SPCPA expects students to possess a keen interest, experience, and/or potential in one or more of the arts programs .
+Though auditions are not required for admission, students will go through a placement process wherein current arts faculty observe students and place them in their arts courses accordingly.

 Does a student have to choose a performing arts concentration?